Transkribus/TranskribusBaseLineEvaluationScheme/README.md

 target/TranskribusBaseLineEvaluationScheme-x.x.x-jar-with-dependencies.jar
 ```
 ### Running
-Have a look at the provided examples in [tool]
+Have a look at the provided examples!

 If you only want to USE the tool run
 ```